hdgarrood/purescript-numeric-hierarchy-guide/matrices.rst

 are which; in particular, note that in the first equation, we have *vector* addition on the left hand side, but *scalar* addition on the right.

-**Exercise 5.4.** Prove these two identities regarding dot products.
+**Exercise 5.4.** Prove these two identities regarding the interaction of the dot product with vector addition and scalar multiplication respectively.
 Hint: we already know that multiplication distributes over addition in :math:`\mathbb{R}`; that is, :math:`\forall x, y, z \in \mathbb{R}.\; x(y + z) = xy + xz`.